OneOfOne/lfchan/README.md

 ### Isn't using a spinlock bad for the CPU?

-- Yes and no, thanks to `runtime.Gosched` usage in my tight loops, lfchan actually uses less CPU than std chans.
+- Yes and no, using the spinlock and few sleeps in the code makes it very efficient even under idle conditions.

 ## License